groussea/sand6py/README.md

 	> ./apps/d6 -i ../scenes/collapse.conf

 This creates an 'out' directory, with one subdirectory per simulation frame.
-If the `d6gl` application was compiled, it can be used the visualize the results:
+If the `d6gl` application was compiled, it can be used to visualize the results:

 	> ./apps/d6gl
 	> ./apps/d6gl -s 16 -g .2    #Render grain samples instead of particules